 Two radios in this tank.
 There is one big radio on the other side.

 The assembly of the turret part was almost completed.
-It is real that the machine gun mold and the bolt of the increased armor.
 The lever on the inside of the hatch is reproduced.
+It is accurate that the machine gun mold and the bolt of the increased armor.

-The back of the body parts were also completed.
-The important point is to joint perfectly.
+The back of the body parts was also completed.
+The critical point is to joint perfectly.

 Build the inside of the turret into the body.